Julio Carabias Salcedo: Early years (1885–1931)

 Their children were Amalia, Julio, Ramón and Rafael.

 Carabias became an expert in banking economics, working in the private sector.

-He was appointed Managing Director of the Banco Vasco (1918–20), then Manager of the Banco Español del Rio de la Plata (1920–31).
+He was appointed managing director of the Banco Vasco (1918–20), and then manager of the Banco Español del Rio de la Plata (1920–31).

 Second Spanish Republic (1931–36)

-At the start of the Second Spanish Republic in April 1931 Carabias was appointed Governor of the Bank of Spain in place of Federico Carlos Bas Vassallo.
+At the start of the Second Spanish Republic in April 1931, Carabias was appointed governor of the Bank of Spain in place of Federico Carlos Bas Vassallo.

 The appointment was made by decree of 17 April 1931.

 He was appointed by Indalecio Prieto, who trusted him completely.

 One of Prieto's main objectives was to sustain the foreign exchange rate.

 Carabias proposed to improve efficiency by merging the two bodies charged with intervening in the international currency market, the Exchange Operations Regulatory Centre (Centro Regulador de Operaciones de Cambio) and the Official Currency Trading Centre (Centro Oficial de Contratación de Moneda).

 Carabias prepared to open negotiations with foreign banks to obtain credits that would finance a stronger peseta and would avoid speculations that threatened to destabilize the currency, which he viewed as an extreme danger.

 The foreign banks objected to granting loans to the Bank of Spain or the Government of Spain, arguing that this would be counterproductive unless there was a monetary stabilization plan and the bank was prepared to take measures such as raising the discount rate, transfer of gold abroad to buy pesetas and reduction of banknotes in circulation.
-The board of the bank opposed export of gold, arguing that this would be futile unless the budgetary policy was changed, since this was the root cause of the decline in the peseta.
+The board of the bank opposed the export of gold, arguing that this would be futile unless the budgetary policy was changed since this was the root cause of the decline in the peseta.

 Since budgetary tightening would cause economic pain, Carabias frequently found himself in conflict with politicians during the summer of 1931.

-As the peseta's value dropped the Official Currency Trading Center intervened with all its means to shore up the currency, exhausted all its metallic reserves and consumed a short-term loan of 500,000 pounds sterling.
+As the peseta's value dropped, the Official Currency Trading Center intervened with all its means to shore up the currency, exhausted all its metallic reserves and consumed a short-term loan of 500,000 pounds sterling.

-Carabias pointed out that allowing unlimited inflation would have the effect of ruining the rich, so the Bank's advisers were in favour of stabilizing the peseta.
+Carabias pointed out that allowing unlimited inflation would have the effect of ruining the rich, so the bank's advisers were in favour of stabilizing the peseta.